 Best Beaches and Bays in Antigua

 It has often been said that on Antigua ‘life is a beach’.
-With 365 to choose from (yes that’s one new beach per day, every day for one whole year!), whether you’re searching for a secluded bay or buzzing beach clubs, Antigua has the beach for you.
+With 365 to choose from (yes that’s one new beach per day, every day for one whole year!), Antigua always has the right beach for you.
+Whether you’re searching for a secluded bay or buzzing beach clubs, this island has everything.
 By chartering a yacht in Antigua you will have the best access to both the bustling hotspots and the unspoilt coves.
 With a number of offshore reefs Antigua is also excellent for snorkelling and diving.
 The list below gives an indication of the variety on offer:

 - Cades Reef: Located off the south-western corner of the island, this partially exposed coral reef is Antigua’s premier diving spot.
-Accessible from Falmouth Harbour the reef and it’s surrounding small islands and shallow water is the ideal spot to drop anchor for a swim and snorkel.
+As it is accessible from Falmouth Harbour, the reef and its surrounding small islands and shallow water is the ideal spot to drop anchor for a swim and snorkel.

-- Dickenson Bay: Loaded with hotels and beach bars, Dickenson Bay is the perfect spot for those looking to experience a quintessential Caribbean beach.
-Soak up the party atmosphere at the hot pink beach bar, Ana’s on the Beach (001 268 462 6326) or for the more active take a ride on a banana boat or jet ski from Tony’s Watersports and Bar (001 268 462 6326).
+- Dickenson Bay: Dickenson Bay is the perfect spot for those looking to experience a quintessential Caribbean beach.
+Particularly because it’s packed with hotels and beach bars.
+Soak up the party atmosphere at the hot pink beach bar and Ana’s on the Beach (001 268 462 6326).
+For the more active take a ride on a banana boat or jet ski from Tony’s Watersports and Bar (001 268 462 6326).

 - Pigeon Point Beach: For a more low-key option head to the south coast’s premier spot at the mouth of Falmouth Harbour.
 Popular with local families, Pigeon Point is ideal for those looking to sunbathe and swim without the crowds.

-- South-west contingent: Sparsely populated and remote by Antiguan standards, the south-west trio of Ffrye’s Bay, Darkwood Beach and Crab Hill Bay (Johnson’s Point) are a favourite amongst Antigua yacht charter guests.
-These glorious stretches of sand offer some of the best snorkelling spots on the island and are the premier spot to see the glorious Antiguan sunset.
+- South-west contingent: Sparsely populated and remote by Antiguan standards, the south-west trio of Ffryes Bay, Darkwood Beach and Crab Hill Bay (Johnson’s Point) are a favourite amongst Antigua yacht charter guests.
+These glorious stretches of sand offer some of the best snorkelling spots on the island.
+Therefore they are also the premier spot to see the spectacular Antiguan sunset.